PLAPIQUI uses Rocky DEM to study particulate systems for the food industry

 Other important results of the study:

-Particulate solids are complex systems to model, which is why it’s often necessary to resort to simplifications;
+Particulate solids are complex systems to model, which is why it’s often necessary to resort to simplifications.

 How does Rocky DEM work?

 Rocky DEM quickly and accurately simulates the flow behavior of bulk materials with complex particle shapes and size distributions.
-By providing a unique platform for all types of processing industries, Rocky DEM allows scientists to computationally analyze their processes by mapping the material and geometric dynamic interaction of variables.
+By providing a unique platform for all types of processing industries, Rocky DEM allows scientists to computationally analyze their processes by mapping the material and the geometric dynamic interaction of variables.

 Rocky models the system as accurately as possible using Discrete Element Modeling (DEM).
 DEM is essentially a first major physical method that treats each particle of a granular layer individually.
 Each particle is represented by a specific shape and size that interacts with other particles and with the geometry of the equipment.

 In addition, Rocky provides the latest post-processing tools to help visualize and quantify a wide range of different metrics, including velocity, pressure and strain fields, dust consumption rates, material breakage, contour wear, and temperature variation.
-Engineers get a deep insight into processes.
+Engineers gain a deep insight into processes.

 Rocky DEM is a powerful, 3D discrete element modeling (DEM) program that quickly and accurately simulates particle behavior within a conveyor chute, mill, or other materials handling system.
 Rocky analyzes media flow patterns and energy absorption rates, particle breakage, and energy spectra analysis.
 The software optimizes life expectancy of conveyor belts and components, minimizes material spillage in a design, and reduces the need for dust control and suppression, among numerous other applications.
 This software is a revolutionary way to handle a problem through computer simulation.